P&F Blog

 Can a non-veteran have a flag-draped casket?

 Legally, yes.
-There is no law banning a private family from draping a personal flag over a loved one's casket.
+No law bans a family from draping a personal flag over a loved one's casket.
 But the official VA burial flag and the military funeral honors that go with it are reserved for eligible veterans, active-duty service members, and certain federal officials.

 What does the soldier say when presenting the flag to the family?

 The standard wording is, "On behalf of the President of the United States, the United States [branch of service], and a grateful nation, please accept this flag as a symbol of our appreciation for your loved one's honorable and faithful service."
-The exact words can vary slightly by branch but the meaning never changes.
+The wording varies slightly by branch but the meaning never changes.

 Whatever brought you here, the answer is the same.
 The flag-draped casket is a promise the country makes to the people who served and to the families they leave behind.
-It is the closing chapter of the same story the flag tells from the first salute on the day someone enlists.
-If you are reading because you have a folded flag at home, hold it tight.
+If you have a folded flag at home, hold it tight.
 It still means what it meant on the day you got it.